UBER

 Share count has increased 3.1% over three years, indicating dilution.
 UBER passes our Buffett quality screen: high return on equity, low debt, and positive free cash flow.

-Over the past 6 years, a hypothetical investment of $100 in UBER would have grown to $260, compared to $243 for the S&P 500.
-That represents an annualized return of 17.3% vs 15.9% for the index — confirming UBER as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.
+Over the past 6.2 years, a hypothetical investment of $100 in UBER would have grown to $264, compared to $277 for the S&P 500.
+UBER has returned 17.1% annualized vs 18.0% for the index, underperforming the broader market over this period.

 In the past 12 months, corporate insiders have made 2 open-market purchases totaling $1,600,245.